bugzy-ai/ai-qa-workshop/participant-guide.md

 ### 2.3 Create Custom Command

-In Claude Code, run this prompt:
+In Claude Code, run this prompt in plan mode:
 ```
 Following the Claude Code custom slash command best practices and use this
 @.claude/commands/generate-test-cases.md slash command as a template,